k8snetworkplumbingwg/bond-cni/README.md

 - ipam (dictionary, required): IPAM configuration to be used for this network
 - allSlavesActive (int, optional): specifies that duplicate frames received on inactive ports should be dropped (0) or delivered (1).
 Default is 0.
 - tlbDynamicLb (int, optional): specifies if dynamic shuffling of flows is enabled in tlb mode.
 Default is 1.
+- xmitHashPolicy (string, optional): selects the transmit hash policy to use for slave selection in balance-xor, 802.3ad, and tlb modes.

 ## Usage